 In order to test the FiniteDifferenceLinear method as defined above, a new TestFiniteDifferenceLinear()

 static method has been added and executed.
-All supporting code and methods is not shown.
+Supporting code and methods are not shown.

 static void TestFiniteDifferenceLinear();